 About 80% Of Our Campers are in the Middle

 The majority of our campers are low to intermediate level park riders who want to improve their overall jump, rail, and pipe riding.
 A lot of campers come to camp with little to no park experience, but want to learn to ride every feature in the park at their home resort.
-Many of our campers are working on straight airs, 50-50’s on jumps, and improving their overall parking riding skills.
+Many of our campers are working on straight airs on jumps, 50-50’s on rails, and improving their overall parking riding skills.
 Some other campers are learning 360’s and board slides, and we even see some campers who are working on technical tricks; 540’s, 720’s, 900’s and some double corks (Nick Goepper better watch out).

 With approximately 30 different small coaching groups (8:1 Max Camper to Coach ratio), we aim to put campers in a group with other campers that are on the same level.
-Skiers of all abilitiy levels supporting each other, learning new stricks, and HAVING AN AWESOME TIME is what Windells Camp is all about.
+Skiers of all abilitiy levels supporting each other, learning new tricks, and HAVING AN AWESOME TIME is what Windells Camp is all about.